-Back on November 13th of 1002, the King of England, King Ethelred II, ordered the massacre of all Danish in
+Back on November 13th of 1002, the King of England, King Ethelred II, ordered the massacre of all Danish in England.
+Why?
+It is a story that reminds me of just shows that the brutality and closed mindedness we see today is nothing new to the world.

 Before Ethelred became king his father Edgar was king.
 Edgar's great grandfather was Alfred the Great.
 During King Edgar's reign, England enjoyed unity under one king.
 That hadn't happened since before Alfred the Great.
 It seemed as though, while King Edgar was in charge, that England was at its height and was free from dangers.
 This time of peace led to King Edgar being referred to as "Edgar the Peaceful", which was a much more desireable nick name than the one given later to his son Ethelred.